Malou Herkes on how we can reduce food waste by following the example of previous generations

 Rewind a bit and you’ll find a very different state of affairs.
 Our ancestors, out of pure necessity, were ingenious in their uses of stale bread and sour milk, of lemon rinds and offal.
 Peasant cooking, or any cooking born of necessity, has informed how we’ve eaten for centuries.
 Food that is valued is used to its full potential (both in terms of flavour and nutrition) and, in turn, has led to some of the world’s most delicious, iconic dishes.
 Think about your favourite stew, the jam you spread on your toast, that hungover sausage bap.
 They all arose from the need to think cleverly about our ingredients, whether it was to use up leftovers or animal offcuts, to preserve a surplus, or to simply make the most of what was available and in season.
 This frugal creativity is something we need to recapture if we want to eat in a way that is affordable for both our own bank balances and the planet’s too.
 And more to the point, it tastes good.

-Last month I spoke about finding treasure in those forgotten back-of-fridge items, but this is about stretching our ingredients right from the get-go.
+This is about stretching our ingredients right from the get-go.
 The best example I can think of is my French grandmother’s ‘poule au riz’: essentially, poached chicken with rice.

 A week of meals